-With every year, diversity, equity, and inclusion become more important to both employees and employers across the globe.
+With every year, diversity, equity, inclusion, and belonging become more important to both employees and employers across the globe.
 Now, this requirement has become crucial.

-In 2021, talent acquisition professionals need to include DE&I as a key pillar of employers’ talent attraction strategies.
+Talent acquisition professionals need to include DEIB as a key pillar of employers’ talent attraction strategies.
 Want to get to the data?
 Go through surveys and studies that show what other companies are doing?
-Here are some recent research studies covering diversity in the workplace with learnings that you can bring to leadership, and hopefully implement into your DE&I strategies:
+Here are some recent research studies covering diversity in the workplace with learnings that you can bring to leadership, and hopefully implement into your DEIB strategies:

 Yello conducted two U.S.-based diversity recruiting surveys to answer the question: what are job seekers looking for when it comes to an inclusive workplace, and are today’s companies rising to meet candidate expectations?

 83% of respondents indicate diversity is important enough to be a consideration when deciding whether to accept a job.
 This is a huge jump from 64% in 2018.

 70% of employees would be reluctant to accept a job from a company that claims it is diverse but doesn’t have any executive leaders from underrepresented groups.
 This is another dramatic jump from 2018 when 52% agreed.

 To build a diverse workforce, 38% of employees say companies should partner with organizations that focus on different aspects of workforce diversity (i.e., gender or race), and 29% say companies should recruit at colleges with diverse student bodies.

 42% of employers are posting roles on specialized job boards; only 21% of employee survey respondents consider this important.

 COVID-19 and recent protests against racial injustice have influenced what Gen Z looks for in their first jobs or internships.
 RippleMatch surveyed juniors and seniors from 235 schools about the challenges they’re facing in the job search, their views on remote work vs. relocation, what they’re looking for in an offer, and more.